isomerpages/govtech-stp/_atp/00a-Requirements-and-process.md

          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">a valid Air Travel Pass approval letter (electronic or physical copy) for the specified period of entry into Singapore;</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">a valid visa (for visa-required passport holders); and</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:10px;  line-height:1.0;">a mobile device with the TraceTogether app downloaded and activated; and</li>
-          <li style="font-size:16px; margin-top:10px; margin-bottom:10px;  line-height:1.0;">an electronic or physical copy of your travel insurance policy, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs.</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:10px;  line-height:1.0;">an electronic or physical copy of your travel insurance policy, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs; and</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:10px;  line-height:1.0;">a mobile device with the TraceTogether app downloaded and with their profile registered on the app.</li>
          </ol> <br/>
-      <b>A visitor who does not have any of the above may be refused entry into Singapore by ICA.</b>
+      <b>A visitor who does not have any of the above may be refused entry into Singapore by ICA.</b><br/>
+If visitors have downloaded the TraceTogether app on or after 1 Feb 2021, 0900hrs (Singapore time), they must click on the ‘ACTIVATE APP’ button on their TraceTogether app holding screen immediately after they have cleared arrival immigration in Singapore and follow the instructions to reach the home screen.
          </td>
  </tr>
     <tr>